BiologyTools/Bio/README.md

 Best for working with ROI's in OME format.

 ## Features
--Editing, & saving ROI's in images to OME format image stacks.
+-Editing & saving ROI's in images to OME format image stacks.

 -Exporting ROI's to CSV files for easy analysis in statistics programs.